 Adverse Events include any event that is inconsistent with or contrary to the expected outcomes of the organization's functions that warrant a PIHP review.
+These include MDHHS defined Immediately reportable events, sentinel events, critical incidents, and risk events.
 A subset of the adverse events will qualify as "reportable events" according to the MDHHS Critical Event Reporting System.

-These include MDHHS defined sentinel events, critical incidents, and risk events.
-MSHN also ensures that each CMHSP participant/SUD provider has a system in place to monitor these events, utilizing staff with appropriate credentials for the scope of care, and reporting or follow up within the required timeframes.
+MSHN ensures that the MSHN Provider Network has a system in place to prevent, detect, remediate these events and utilize staff with appropriate credentials for the scope of care, for review and/or follow up within the required timeframes.
+The following bullets outline the responsibilities of both the MSHN region and the MSHN Provider Network.

-MSHN submits and/or reports required events to MDHHS including events requiring immediate notification as specified in the MDHHS PIHP FY23 contract and the Critical Incident Reporting and Event Notification Policy.--
+- MSHN submits and/or reports required events to MDHHS including events requiring immediate notification as specified in the MDHHS PIHP FY25 contract and the Critical Incident Reporting and Event Notification Policy.
+Beginning in FY23 the reporting system transitioned to the Behavioral Health (BH) Customer Relationship Management System (CRM) from the MPHI PIHP Warehouse. - MSHN delegates the responsibility for reporting, reviewing and the follow-up of critical incidents and sentinel events to the MSHN Provider Network.